ECE 563 - Information Theory (Fall 2025)

 A summary of the notes pertaining to generalized means and Renyi entropy can be found at Notes 3.

-4. Thursday, September 4th: Submodularity and Han's inequality, Kullback-Leibler divergence, Bregman divergence
+4. Thursday, September 4th: Submodularity and Han's inequality, Kullback-Leibler divergence, Mutual information, Bregman divergence

-5. Tuesday, September 9th: Mutual information, Data processing inequality, Log-sum inequality, Fano's inequality
+5. Tuesday, September 9th: Hamming codes, Data processing inequality, Log-sum inequality, Fano's inequality

-10. Thursday, September 25th: Data compression - Extended Huffman codes, Entropy rates and compression of stationary sources
+11. Tuesday, September 30th: Data compression - Entropy rates and compression of stationary sources (Chapter 4 of Cover and Thomas)

-13. Tuesday, October 7: Examples of channels, information channel capacity, symmetric channels
+13. Tuesday, October 7: Examples of channels, information channel capacity, symmetric channels.
+The material closely follows the text.

-14. Thursday, October 9th: Joint typicality, Shannon's second theorem (channel capacity theorem) - achievability
+14. Thursday, October 9th: Joint typicality, Shannon's second theorem (channel capacity theorem) - achievability.
+The material closely follows the text.

 15. Tuesday, October 14th: Recap of Fano's inequality, Shannon's second theorem (channel capacity theorem) - converse